bbc/simorgh/src/app/components/Brand/README.md

 ## Accessibility notes
 * Visually hidden text is provided (e.g. for screen reader users)
-* `Brand`is keyboard accessible and provides hover and focus styles
+* `Brand` is keyboard-accessible and provides hover and focus styles